locomote/node_code_test/README.md

 # JS Code Test

 Please implement the following.
 There is no time limit or other restrictions apart from the mentioned.
+Feel free to submit your solutions via GitHub (i.e. fork this repo, or Gist it), or zipped.

 1. Without using Javascript's `bind` function, implement the `magic` function so that: